GitHub Integrations [2026]: How to Optimize Your Workflows

 Quantify

 Quantify is a solution that collects events from online repositories like GitHub and Bitbucket to provide a comprehensive view for your managed teams.
-The Quantify bot lets you link pull requests with Jira issues and get better development cost analysis.
+The Quantify bot lets you link pull requests with Jira work items and get better development cost analysis.

 You can also install the Quantify for Jira add-on to your Jira Cloud to automate time tracking and improve workflow efficiency.